luandretta/js-quiz/README.md

 ## User stories

-### First Time Visitor Goals
  * As a new visitor to the website, I expect to easily to understand the main purpose of the site and navigate without complications.
  * I expect clear questions about JavaScript.
  * I want to see my score.

-### As a Returning Visitor
- * I expect different levels of questions.
- * I want to fill a form to give feedbacks or to ask any questions.
+ * I want to follow the social medias.

 - - -